The Cube, According to Gatherer, Part 8 – The Incredibly Boring Clip Show! Now with Charts!

 Originally, I wanted to look at the as-fan of all the mechanics in the set, but I’m approaching 3,000 words, and that’s my hard limit.
 That’s okay.
 There’s approximately 24 more logs to complete before we finish the cube.
 I’m sure I can tackle as-fans of other mechanics on a case by case basis, and adjust accordingly.

 One last thing.
 In Log Seven, Gatherer randomly spat out a Thrull token, and I added it to the cube.
 It would be silly, however, if only the Thrull token was in the cube.
 So I’m adding a new token to the bottom of each article, starting with the first token to appear in these logs: Kessig Cagebreakers‘ wolf token.

 That’s a wrap, ladies and gentlemen.
-I’ll see you all in part nine.
+Click here to instantly transport to part nine.
 Or, as always, you can check out the According to Gatherer archive.
 I swear, they don’t get as crunchy as this installment.
 The rest of the articles get soggy in milk.